jamesward/play2bars/ARTICLE.md

 Creating Bars From a Web Form
 -----------------------------

 Now lets add a basic web UI for creating new `Bar` objects.
+Note that this code will not compile until this entire section is completed.

 First update the `app/controllers/Application.scala` file to contain:

     package controllers